initc3/ic3-website/content/accelerator.md

 <details>

-<summary>Expand for details</summary>
+<summary>Expand for details</summary> <br>

 <span>

 <strong>Who can apply for the IC3-Cornell Accelerator Program?</strong> <br>
     The team must have at least one member affiliated with IC3 or Cornell (i.e. students, alums, etc) and at least one technical member.
-The project should be pre-product market fit.
+The project should be pre-product market fit. <br>

 <strong>What will make our project stand out and be considered for the program?</strong> <br>
     Our accelerator leads will be looking for projects that have more than one member, demonstrate technical innovation, and meet an industry need.
-Projects considered will help drive blockchain adoption and enable new use cases.
+Projects considered will help drive blockchain adoption and enable new use cases. <br>

-**How long is the IC3-Cornell Accelerator Program?** <br>
+<strong>How long is the IC3-Cornell Accelerator Program?</strong> <br>
-    The program will be 14 weeks.
+    The program will be 14 weeks. <br>

-**Who reviews the applications?** <br>
+<strong>Who reviews the applications?</strong> <br>
-    The accelerator leads.
+    The accelerator leads. <br>

-**Can I apply as an individual or do I need to be part of a team?** <br>
+<strong>Can I apply as an individual or do I need to be part of a team?</strong> <br>
     You can apply as an individual as long as you have a technical background.
-At least one member of a team, or the individual applying, needs to have technical expertise.
+At least one member of a team, or the individual applying, needs to have technical expertise. <br>

-**When will I find out if my project has been accepted?** <br>
+<strong>When will I find out if my project has been accepted?</strong> <br>
-    We will notify all teams within two weeks after the application deadline
+    We will notify all teams within two weeks after the application deadline. <br>

-**What does the accelerator program entail?** <br>
+<strong>What does the accelerator program entail?</strong> <br>
     This pilot version of the IC3-Cornell Blockchain Accelerator will be 14-weeks long.
-There will be bi-weekly meetings with accelerator leads, one-on-one mentor sessions, educational bi-weekly webinars with industry professionals that accelerator participants can attend, in-person networking events, a demo day during the Cornell Blockchain Conference, and more.
+There will be bi-weekly meetings with accelerator leads, one-on-one mentor sessions, educational bi-weekly webinars with industry professionals that accelerator participants can attend, in-person networking events, a demo day during the Cornell Blockchain Conference, and more. <br>

-**How much of a time commitment is required?** <br>
+<strong>How much of a time commitment is required?</strong> <br>
-    It will depend on the needs of the selected teams, but given the activities scheduled throughout the duration of the program, it will require a minimum of 1-hour per week.
+    It will depend on the needs of the selected teams, but given the activities scheduled throughout the duration of the program, it will require a minimum of 1-hour per week. <br>

-**Does the program offer mentorship?** <br>
+<strong>Does the program offer mentorship?</strong> <br>
-    Yes, the teams will be introduced to our mentors, and they will decide who to work with based on their needs.
+    Yes, the teams will be introduced to our mentors, and they will decide who to work with based on their needs. <br>

-**Can I still work on my academic research while participating in the accelerator program?** <br>
+<strong>Can I still work on my academic research while participating in the accelerator program?</strong> <br>
-    Yes, the program activities shouldn’t interfere with your academic work.
+    Yes, the program activities shouldn’t interfere with your academic work. <br>

-**Is the program offered to those outside of IC3 or Cornell?** <br>
+<strong>Is the program offered to those outside of IC3 or Cornell?</strong> <br>
-    Not at the moment.
+    Not at the moment. <br>

-**Does your accelerator program take equity from startups?** <br>
+<strong>Does your accelerator program take equity from startups?</strong> <br>
-    We do not take equity.
+    We do not take equity. <br>

-**What are the next steps after I submit my application?** <br>
+<strong>What are the next steps after I submit my application?</strong> <br>
     A committee will review the applications on a rolling basis.
 After the application period ends, you will be contacted by a member of the leading team with the decision.
 If you are selected, an interview will be scheduled for the week of January 20-26, 2025.
 The final decisions will be announced on January 27, 2025.
-If you are selected for the accelerator, the program will run from February 3 to May 11, 2025.
+If you are selected for the accelerator, the program will run from February 3 to May 11, 2025. <br>
 </span>

 </details>